-Exercise 1.
-Write functions quot and rem that calculate quotient and remainder as explained in Section 7.
+Write functions quot and rem that implement the quotient and remainder operations.
 Your functions should have the property that quot(x,y)\y + rem(x,y) == x;

 for all ints x and y unless quot overflows.
-How is that possible?

-Exercise 2.
+Exercise 2 (sample solution on page 14).
 Write a function int2hex that returns a string containing the hexadecimal representation of a given integer as a string.
-Your function should have prototype
+Your function should have prototype string int2hex(int x);

-'''

-string int2hex(int x);

-'''